Branching

 Deleting branches

-wwkg client branch delete experimentThis removes the branch pointer.
+wwkg graph branch delete experimentThis removes the branch pointer.
 The underlying commits remain available as long as they are referenced by other branches.